nathaniel-johnston/Embedded-System-Ohmmeter/README.md

 Now use this idea multiple times.
 Use different voltage dividers with different known resistance values for better accuracy across a wider range.
 To select the best voltage divider to use, try them all until the voltage drop across the unknown resistance is within a desired range.

 For very low resistances, it's more accurate to use a constant current source.
 This is slightly different but still uses the same principles.
-Simply pass a constant current through the resistor and measure the voltage drop across it, now you know the current nd voltage, and you can calculate the resistance.
+Simply pass a constant current through the resistor and measure the voltage drop across it, now you know the current and voltage, and you can calculate the resistance.
 Here is a diagram of the constant current source used in this design:

 ![Current source](Images/current_source.png)